Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Singular Value Ensemble

 \paragraph{Initialization and Diversity.} To encourage diversity while preserving pretrained structure, we employ multiplicative initialization.
 Each member's singular values $\boldsymbol{\Sigma}^{(m)}$ are initialized as:

 where $\odot$ denotes element-wise multiplication.
-This formulation scales perturbations proportionally to each singular value's magnitude, preserving relative ordering, and guarantees positivity for reasonable noise levels ($\sigma_{\text{init}} < 1$).
-We enforce non-negativity of singular values during training and empirically set $\sigma_{\text{init}} = 0.01$ in most experiments, corresponding to approximately 1\% relative perturbation.
-This small symmetry-breaking perturbation, combined with stochastic mini-batch sampling during training, causes ensemble members to converge to distinct rescalings of the shared basis.
-See Appendix~\ref{app:diversity} for empirical evidence.
+This formulation scales perturbations proportionally to each singular value's magnitude, preserving relative ordering, and guarantees positivity for reasonable noise levels ($\sigma_{\text{init}} < 1$) at the beginning of training.
+Per-member biases are perturbed additively, $\mathbf{b}^{(m)} = \mathbf{b} + \boldsymbol{\eta}^{(m)}$ with $\boldsymbol{\eta}^{(m)} \sim \mathcal{N}(\mathbf{0}, \sigma_{\text{init}}^2 \mathbf{I})$.
+We empirically set $\sigma_{\text{init}} = 0.01$ in most experiments, corresponding to approximately 1\% relative perturbation.
+Combined with stochastic mini-batch sampling during training, this small symmetry-breaking perturbation drives members toward distinct rescalings of the shared basis, analogous to how deep ensemble members diverge from different random initializations.
+Appendix~\ref{app:diversity} shows the resulting divergence of per-member singular values during training; Appendix~\ref{app:sigma_init} reports the sensitivity of $\sigma_{\text{init}}$.

-\paragraph{Implementation.} We apply SVE to all linear projection matrices in the transformer, including attention (query, key, value, output) and feed-forward layers.
-At initialization, we compute the SVD of each target weight matrix, freeze the singular vectors $\mathbf{U}$ and $\mathbf{V}$, and instantiate $M$ trainable copies of the singular values.
-During the forward pass, each member reconstructs its weights as $\mathbf{W}^{(m)} = \mathbf{U} \boldsymbol{\Sigma}^{(m)} \mathbf{V}^\top$.
-Each member maintains a separate classification head.
+\paragraph{Implementation.} We apply SVE to all linear projection matrices in the transformer, including attention (query, key, value, output) and feed-forward layers; partial-layer variants are ablated in Appendix~\ref{app:partial_layers}.
+At initialization, we compute the SVD of each target weight matrix, freeze the singular vectors $\mathbf{U}$ and $\mathbf{V}$, and instantiate $M$ trainable copies of the singular values $\boldsymbol{\Sigma}^{(m)}$ and bias vectors $\mathbf{b}^{(m)}$.
+At each forward pass, member $m$ reconstructs $\mathbf{W}^{(m)} = \mathbf{U} \boldsymbol{\Sigma}^{(m)} \mathbf{V}^\top$ with non-negativity of $\boldsymbol{\Sigma}^{(m)}$ enforced via \texttt{clamp(min=0)}.
+Each member maintains a separate classification head.\footnote{Our implementation is available at \url{https://github.com/moturkoglu/Singular-Value-Ensemble}.}